i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 {% endhighlight %}

-Reply Record Encryption for ECIES Hops
+Reply Record Encryption (ECIES)
 --------------------------------------

 The nonces must be unique per ChaCha20/ChaCha20-Poly1305 invocation using the same key.

-See [RFC-7539-S4]_ Security Considerations for more information.
+See [RFC-7539]_ Security Considerations for more information.

 .. raw:: html